kanaka/mal/README.md

 **Notes**:
 * Docker images are named *"kanaka/mal-test-IMPL"*
-* JVM-based language implementations (Groovy, Java, Clojure, Scala): you will probably need to run these implementations once manually first (make DOCKERIZE=1 "repl^IMPL")before you can run tests because runtime dependencies need to be downloaded to avoid the tests timing out.
-These dependencies are download to dot-files in the /mal directory so they will persist between runs.
+* JVM-based language implementations (Groovy, Java, Clojure, Scala): you will probably need to run this command once manually first `make DOCKERIZE=1 "repl^IMPL"` before you can run tests because runtime dependencies need to be downloaded to avoid the tests timing out.
+These dependencies are downloaded to dot-files in the /mal directory so they will persist between runs.

 ## Projects using mal